Jim Jones: Mass murder-suicide in Jonestown

 Later the same day, November 18, 1978, Jones received word that his security guards failed to kill all of Ryan's party.
 Jones concluded the escapees would soon inform the United States of the attack and they would send the military to seize Jonestown.
 Jones called the entire community to the central pavilion.
 He informed the community that Ryan was dead and it was only a matter of time before military commandos descended on their commune and killed them all.

 Jones told Temple members that the Soviet Union would not give them passage after the airstrip shooting.
-Jones said, "We can check with Russia to see if they’ll take us in immediately; otherwise, we die," asking, "You think Russia’s gonna want us with all this stigma?"
+Jones said, "We can check with Russia to see if they'll take us in immediately; otherwise, we die," asking, "You think Russia's gonna want us with all this stigma?"

 With that reasoning, Jones and several members argued the group should commit "revolutionary suicide".
 Jones recorded the entire death ritual on audio tape.
 One Temple member, Christine Miller, dissented toward the beginning of the tape.
 Cries and screams of children and adults were also easily heard on the tape recording made.
 The Temple had received monthly half-pound shipments of cyanide since 1976 after Jones obtained a jeweler's license to buy the chemical, purportedly to clean gold.
-And in May 1978, a Temple doctor wrote a memo to Jones asking permission to test cyanide on Jonestown's pigs, as their metabolism was close to that of human beings.
+In May 1978, a Temple doctor wrote a memo to Jones asking permission to test cyanide on Jonestown's pigs, as their metabolism was close to that of human beings.
 A drink mixture of Flavor Aid and cyanide was handed out to the members of the community to drink.
 Those who refused to drink were injected with cyanide via syringe.
 The crowd was also surrounded by armed guards, offering members the basic dilemma of death by poison or death by a guard's hand.

 Ruletta Paul and her one-year-old child were the first to consume the poison, according to escaped Temple member Odell Rhodes.
 The child's mouth was filled with poison using a syringe without a needle, and Paul then injected more poison into her own mouth.
 According to Rhodes, after ingesting the poison, people were taken down a wooden walkway that led outside the pavilion.
 As parents watched their children perish from the poison, Rhodes described a scene of panic and confusion.
 He added that many of the assembled Temple members "walked around like they were in a trance" and that the majority "quietly waited their own turn to die."
 Over time, as more Temple members perished, the guards themselves were called in to die by poison.